NatronGitHub/Natron/libs/exprtk/readme.txt

 [SECTION 15 - USER DEFINED FUNCTIONS]
-ExprTk provides a means  whereby custom functions can  be defined  and utilized within  expressions.
+ExprTk provides a means  whereby custom functions can  be defined  and utilised within  expressions.
 The   concept  requires  the  user   to provide a reference  to the function  coupled with an  associated name that  will be invoked within  expressions.
 Functions may take numerous inputs but will always return a single value of the underlying numeric